railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_open.rst

    :scale: 75
    :align: center

-   *Managing open orders, planning forecasts*
+   *Managing Open Orders, Planning Forecasts*

-In the order lines, OpenERP shows you the quantity planned in addition to the quantity sold so you can verify that the quantities sold equal the quantities to be delivered.
-When you confirm the order, OpenERP no longer generates a single delivery order but plans scheduled despatches.
+In the order lines, OpenERP shows you the quantity planned in addition to the quantity sold.
+This way, you can verify whether the quantities sold equal the quantities to be delivered.
+On confirmation of the sales order, OpenERP no longer generates a single delivery order, but plans scheduled dispatches.

 .. tip:: Invoicing Mode